Merlot Wine: Your Complete Guide to This Versatile Varietal

 While a standard red wine glass will do just fine for Merlot, you can also consider a Bordeaux glass.
 Designed for full-bodied wines like Bordeaux wine blends and Cabernet Sauvignon, this glass has a smaller bowl to intensify the complexity of aromas.
 It also has a taller glass to let you swirl before sipping and allow the wine to breathe and release its fragrant notes.

-Make the Most of Merlot
+The Appeal of Merlot: Making the Most of Your Merlot Experience

 Merlot Wine: pleasure of sipping on a glass of Merlot